 Overall, I can’t give Gamora and Nebula: Sisters in Arms that high of a recommendation.
 The story is okay and I felt so strongly for poor Nebula.
 However, the multiple storylines and canonical needs kept me from really connecting to the story.
 If you love Guardians of the Galaxy or don’t mind a predictable storyline then this book will be great for you.
 If not, I would skip this one.

+For more information about the book and other works by Lee, visit this site.
 Have you read Gamora and Nebula: Sisters in Arms?
 What did you think?
 Let us know in the comments or over on Twitter!
 And if you haven’t already, check out my review on Mackenzi Lee’s other Marvel book Loki: Where Mischief Lies!